finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - Helping to remediate some vulnerabilities or license compliance issue in one of those applications.

-- (Level 3).
-Making small contributions back to open source projects.
+- Making small contributions back to open source projects.

 It's important to make sure that you publicise your wins.
 This means engaging with and communicating to the stakeholders (identified above).